Switch location / audience type

 The information contained herein is based on materials and sources deemed to be reliable; however, Canaccord Genuity Wealth Management makes no representation or warranty, either express or implied, to the accuracy, completeness or reliability of this information.
 Canaccord is not liable for the content and accuracy of the opinions and information provided by external contributors.
 All stated opinions and estimates in this article are subject to change without notice and Canaccord Genuity Wealth Management is under no obligation to update the information.

-Photo of Richard Champion
+Photo of Harry Schofield

 Investment involves risk and you may not get back what you invest.
 It’s not suitable for everyone.